OpenNTI/nti.app.environments/docs/techincal/index.rst

           phone when going through the process at their machine).
 That flow of swapping devices "is a pain".

+.. question:: What if the user refreshes on this page?
+We lose the
+              first half of the code we put in the page.
+Can we avoid that?
+	      Can it go in the session?

 With that out of the way, the mechanics of email-based OTP authentication are pretty straightforward.